PierreLorenzi/HyperCardPreview/StackFormat.md

 To check it: cast as `UInt32[384]` the whole [Stack Block](#stack-block) (up to offset 0x600, until the script).
 The sum of the ints must be zero.

-If the stack is private access, the checksum must be computed on the decrypted data.
+If the stack is Private Access, the checksum must be computed on the decrypted data.

 ### Find a block in the file